 Helen Smart Electricity

-A two-year fixed-term electricity contract that offers you price stability.
-By steering your electricity usage, Helen Smart Electricity offers the opportunity to impact on the amount of your electricity bill positively.
+A one-year or two-year fixed-term electricity contract that offers you price stability.
+By steering your electricity usage, Helen Smart Electricity offers the opportunity to impact the amount of your electricity bill positively.

 Price stability and adjustability